 What are ‘Loss Assessments” Used For?

 Not all damage to a shared property is the same.
-Loss assessments are usually only needed when the damages affect all of the owners.
+Loss assessments are usually only needed when the damages affect all owners.
 When all or none of the owners are specifically responsible, the cost of the repairs and remediation need to be shared by everyone.

-Loss assessments may also be required if there is an injury in a shared building area of which all property owners would share the liability of the injury.
+Loss assessments may also be required if there is an injury in a shared building area, of which all property owners would share the liability of the injury.

 What About The Building’s Insurance?

 The building “group” or Strata council probably has its own building condo insurance that could help cover these costs, but using the insurance deductible isn’t always the most economical choice.
 Essentially, the strata group could opt out of the building’s insurance policy, save the deductible (as well as increased premiums for their claim), and instead share the costs equally between them.
 This is all part of the overall loss assessment.

 If a specific unit owner accidentally drives into the garage door, they are at fault and will be responsible for the repairs instead of all the owners.
 The same goes for damages that come from a specific unit owner’s apartment, for example, if a leak comes from a unit that causes damage to another unit or the building.
 It will be the responsibility of that unit owner at fault (and their insurance) to cover those damages.

 What Details Do A Loss Assessment Include, and Who Produces It?

 A loss assessment will determine the actual damages that need to be addressed, options to address it, the total amount of money that is required to repair or replace what was damaged, as well as how the cost will be split up between all of the shared owners (if the building’s insurance is not used).
 The building’s internal group or Strata council creates the loss assessment.
 A general meeting is often required to vote the loss assessment into approval.